jackcahalane/azure-fundamentals-notes/README.md

 You should use **Azure CLI** when you need to log in to Azure with az login without opening a browser.

-**Azure Advisor** integrates with **Azure Security Center** to help prevent, detect and respond to threates to Azure resources.
+**Azure Advisor** integrates with **Azure Security Center** to help prevent, detect and respond to threats to Azure resources.
 Based on data collected and analysis performed by Azure Advisor, Security Center identifies potential security vulnerabilities and creates recommendations.

 **Azure Monitor** can use autoscale to add/remove resources as appropriate to minimize costs and ensure performance.